MeReMa-UIT/final-report/README.md

-# MeReMA - Final Report
+# MeReMa - Final Report
 Our final report for SE104 - UIT, written in LaTeX

 ## Devs